Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/development_arc.md

-### Economic Interaction Strategies
+### Emotional Complexities and Growth Trajectories
 #### Identified Gaps
-1. **Lack of Clarity on Current Strategies**: The existing economic interaction strategies are not clearly defined, leading to potential misunderstandings in their implementation.
+1. **Lack of Clarity on Emotional Dynamics**: The existing emotional dynamics are not clearly defined, leading to potential misunderstandings in character interactions.
-2. **Insufficient Emotional Depth**: Current interactions do not fully explore the emotional stakes involved in Cipher's relationships with Isabella and Marcus.
-Enhancing these moments can create a more engaging narrative.
+2. **Insufficient Emotional Depth**: Current interactions do not fully explore the emotional stakes involved in Isabella's relationships with Marcus and Sarah.
+Enhancing these moments can create a more engaging narrative, showcasing how their interactions influence her growth.

 ## Proposed Enhancements
 - **Incorporate Emotional Stakes**: Add dialogue that reflects Isabella's internal struggles and motivations during key interactions, particularly with Marcus.
 For example, during a pivotal moment, Isabella could express her fears about the implications of Marcus's policies on vulnerable populations.